Shindara28/Blue-Team-Codeverse-Cybersecurity-Project/Report/Final Report.md

 ### Team
 **Blue Team (B1 / B2)**

-### Members (11 Students)
+### Team Members (12 Students)

-Oluwashindara Toluwanimi Majiyagbe
+1. Oluwashindara Toluwanimi Majiyagbe

-Oba Abdulkadir
+2. Oba Abdulkadir

-Abdulrasheed Abdulmalik Abbey
+3. Abdulrasheed Abdulmalik Abbey

-Simon Daniel Mathew
+4. Simon Daniel Mathew

-Bamidele Oloruntobi David
+5. Bamidele Oloruntobi David

-Ayileka Naheem Abiodun
+6. Ayileka Naheem Abiodun

-Saadu Aminullahi Abdullahi
+7. Saadu Aminullahi Abdullahi

-Oyindolapo Ayomide Omolewa
+8. Oyindolapo Ayomide Omolewa

-Timothy Victor Onyedikachukwu
+9. Timothy Victor Onyedikachukwu

-Habeeb Abdulrahman
+10. Habeeb Abdulrahman

-Olohun-oyin Ayomide Ibrahim
+11. Olohun-oyin Ayomide Ibrahim

-Yusuf Abdulqoyum Ayodeji
+12. Yusuf Abdulqoyum Ayodeji

 ### Date
 11th to 18th of December 2025

 ---
 ## Role Assignment
+## Team Roles and Responsibilities

+### Defence Team Lead
+**Oluwashindara Toluwanimi Majiyagbe**
-**Defence Team Lead:** Oluwashindara Toluwanimi Majiyagbe She coordinated all team activities and task assignments while overseeing monitoring, detection, and incident response operations.
+She coordinated all team activities and task assignments, overseeing monitoring, detection, and incident response operations.
 She ensured compliance with the Rules of Engagement and reviewed and finalized the incident report.

+### SOC Analysts
-**SOC Analysts:** Oyindolapo Ayomide Omolewa, Timothy Victor Onyedikachukwu and Olohun-oyin Ayomide Ibrahim They reviewed system, server, and SOC logs to identify abnormal patterns and potential threats.
-They logged timestamps, source and destination IPs, and correlated network events with observed suspicious activity.
+**Oyindolapo Ayomide Omolewa, Timothy Victor Onyedikachukwu, and Olohun-oyin Ayomide Ibrahim**
+They analyzed system, server, and SOC logs to identify abnormal patterns and potential threats.
+They recorded timestamps, source and destination IPs, and correlated network events with observed suspicious activity.

-**Incident Responders:** Saadu Aminullahi Abdullahi and Ayileka Naheem Abiodun The Incident Responders investigated alerts and unusual traffic patterns while preserving evidence including PCAPs, screenshots, and logs.
-They simulated containment actions such as IP blocking or traffic restrictions in accordance with the Rules of Engagement.
+### Incident Responders
+**Saadu Aminullahi Abdullahi and Ayileka Naheem Abiodun**
+They investigated alerts and irregular traffic patterns, preserving all evidence and simulating containment scenarios according to procedural guidelines.

+### Traffic Monitors
-**Traffic Monitors:** Bamidele Oloruntobi David, Simon Daniel Mathew and Habeeb Abdulrahman They captured and analyzed network traffic using Wireshark and Burpsuite, identifying suspicious HTTP, TCP, and service discovery activity.
-They applied filters to isolate anomalous behavior and reported all findings to the team.
+**Bamidele Oloruntobi David, Simon Daniel Mathew, and Habeeb Abdulrahman**
+They captured and analyzed network traffic using Wireshark and Burp Suite, identifying suspicious HTTP, TCP, and service discovery activity.
+Filters were applied to isolate anomalous behavior, and findings were reported to the team.

+### Evidence Analysts
-**Evidence Analysts:** Oba Abdulkadir, Abdulrasheed Abdulmalik Abbey and Yusuf Abdulqoyum Ayodeji They maintained detailed SOC records of monitoring and response activities.
-They prepared supporting evidence for the final report and ensured accurate record-keeping for lessons learned and future reference.
+**Oba Abdulkadir, Abdulrasheed Abdulmalik Abbey, and Yusuf Abdulqoyum Ayodeji**
+They maintained detailed SOC records of monitoring and response activities, prepared supporting evidence for the final report, and ensured accurate record-keeping for lessons learned and future reference.
 ## Blue Team Objectives
 - Monitor network and system activity for suspicious or anomalous behavior.
 - Detect reconnaissance, enumeration, and potential attack attempts.